Ritam-Guha/Datasets/Feature engineered/UCI/README.md

 # This sub-repo contains a set of pre-processed UCI datasets

+## The unprocess datasets can be found in (UCI repository)[https://archive.ics.uci.edu/ml/index.php]

 Every folder has two files-
 * A .csv file
 * A .mat file